d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Quick access to sweep commands ══════════════════════════════

-  `sweep' defines a keymap called `sweeprolog-prefix-map' which provides keybinding for several useful `sweep' commands.
+  Sweep defines a keymap called `sweeprolog-prefix-map' which provides keybinding for several useful Sweep commands.
 By default, `sweeprolog-prefix-map' itself is not bound to any key.
 To bind it globally to a prefix key, e.g. `C-c p', use: